An Easter Message of Beautiful Hope

 I really enjoy history and I especially love thinking about history from varied perspectives of the characters involved.
 The history of that first Easter is certainly no different.
 When I try to place myself in the shoes of these ladies, heartbroken friends of Jesus, the significance of the stone at the tomb seems overwhelming.

 They must have been exhausted.
 Grief and trauma, compounded with senselessness and unfairness…it all must have left them ever so tired.
 And yet, they carried on, purchasing the spices and making the walk to just do the next thing.
-Really, the only thing they knew to do to show their faithfulness to their friend, their Messiah, their Jesus.
+Really, the only thing they knew to do to show their faithfulness to their friend, their Messiah, their Jesus, the God of hope.

 When physical or mental weariness, pain, grief, or discouragement threaten to overwhelm you, just do the next thing.
 The next day, the next hour, the next minute.